-Specification roughly means that one can glue together a collection of orbit segments to form one orbit.
+\end{thm} We say a subshift $\Sigma$ has {\it the specification property} if there is an integer $t\geq0$ such that for all $u,v\in\mathcal L(\Sigma)$ there is $w\in\mathcal L(\Sigma)$ such that $uwv\in\mathcal L(\Sigma)$ and $|w|= t$.
+This property roughly means that one can glue together a collection of orbit segments to form one orbit.
 Points in the recurrence sets with prescribed properties may be constructed inductively, by replicating initial pieces of orbit segments which are constructed in previous steps.
-Hence, specification plays an important role in the construction and analysis of recurrence sets.
+Hence, the specification property plays an important role in the analysis of recurrence sets.

-The equality in Theorem~\ref{mainthm} is known for the full shift \cite{FW01}, and for subshifts with specification \cite{LS08} such as transitive subshifts of finite type and sofic shifts \cite{LM}.
-For subshifts without specification, it was known only for the beta shifts \cite{Par60,Sch97} as a consequence of the result of Ban and Liu \cite[Theorem~1.2]{Ban}.
+The equality in theorem~\ref{mainthm} is known for the full shift \cite{FW01}, and for subshifts with specification \cite{LS08} such as transitive subshifts of finite type and sofic shifts \cite{LM}.
+For subshifts without specification, it was known only for the beta shifts \cite{Par60,Sch97} as a consequence of the result of Ban and Liu \cite[theorem~1.2]{Ban}.
 The argument in \cite{Ban} relies on a special approximation property within the parametrized family of beta shifts that cannot be generalized much.

-The definition of (W')-specification in Theorem~\ref{mainthm} is given in \S\ref{sp-sec}.
+The definition of (W')-specification in theorem~\ref{mainthm} is given in section~\ref{sp-sec}.
 This property is a variant of (W)-specification introduced by Climenhaga and Thompson \cite{CT12,CT13} for the purpose of developing an ergodic theory for dynamical systems beyond specification.
-As in Lemma~\ref{w-implication}, (W')-specification implies (W)-specification.
+As in lemma~\ref{w-implication}, (W')-specification implies (W)-specification.
 Many of the presently known subshifts that satisfy (W)-specification also satisfy (W')-specification.
-Below is a list of three classes of subshifts that satisfy the assumption of Theorem~\ref{mainthm}.
+Below is a list of three classes of subshifts that satisfy the assumption of theorem~\ref{mainthm}.